 Wireless Environmental Factors

 There are several environmental factors that can affect the range and performance of wireless networks.
-You must estimate the pass loss and attenuation of your wireless signals as a result of these factors.
+You must estimate the path loss and attenuation of your wireless signals as a result of these factors.

 Walls and ceilings